 Westmead South will have improved open space network through existing park upgrades and proposed new parks.
-The new and existing parks and open spaces will be connected via through site links and tree lined streets to form Westmead South's green spine.
+The new and existing parks and open spaces will be connected via future through site links and tree lined streets to form Westmead South's green spine.
 This will improve the area's livability and appearance.
 The network of open spaces will also ensure a sizeable open space is within walking catchment from any medium to high density development.

-The accessibility of Westmead South and existing parks will be strengthened through improved or newly established through site links.
+The accessibility of Westmead South and existing parks will be strengthened through improved or newly established through site links, to be delivered as part of future redevelopment.
 This in turn will promote walking and cycling activities for the residents' wellbeing.
 The growth along the Great Western Highway will continue.
-The living amenity of new development will be improved via acoustic and air quality measures.
+The living amenity of new development will also be improved via acoustic and air quality measures.